CloudLabs-MOC/mslearn-ai-concepts/Instructions/exercises/00-explore-agent.md

 # Explore a simple AI agent

-### Please be aware that no Lab VM is provided for this exercise.
+### Please be aware that no Lab VM is provided for this lab.
 You will need to complete the lab on your personal computer.

 ## Lab Overview